 Administrator Role in WordPress

 The administrator is someone who has access to all the administrative features within a WordPress site.
-The administrator is the top among all the user roles unless you are running a multi-sites.
+The administrator is the top among all the user roles unless you are running a multi-site.
 Usually, there is only one administrator role on every site.
 The administrator can access all the functions and settings of the WordPress backend.

 The administrator is the most vital user role in the WordPress site.
 The administrator installs, updates, and manages themes and plugins.
-He/she has the right to create, delete or modify any content.
+He/she has the right to create, delete, or modify any content.
 The administrator can even delete other user accounts.
 So, this role should be assigned to a very trustworthy person.
 Assigning the admin role is like giving the key to the castle.

 Who Should You Give Administrator Role?

 The administrator role should be given to only one user.
 This is the ideal format.
 The administrator needs to control the WordPress installation.

 WordPress administrators should keep the vital files updated and secured to run the site smoothly.
 All the plugins and themes should be updated as well when it is necessary.